2011–12 Wolverhampton Wanderers F.C. season: Season review

 In preparation for the season, the club made three signings during the summer transfer window.
 Jamie O'Hara, who had spent part of the previous season on loan at Wolves, was tied to a permanent deal, while defender Roger Johnson who had suffered relegation with Birmingham City was also bought.
 Goalkeeper Dorus de Vries was signed on a free transfer, having rejected a new deal at newly promoted Swansea, to provide competition to Wayne Hennessey.
 Having recruited extensively in the previous two summers since promotion, the addition of only three new players was a change in tack by the club, with chairman Steve Morgan stating "We don't need to do what we did the last two summers because the nucleus is there - the nucleus is 24-26 years-old.
 That's the heart of the team and they'll get better together."

-The players began pre-season training on 5 July with six-day stay at a training camp in Kildare, Ireland.
+The players began pre-season training on 5 July with six-day stay at a training camp in County Kildare, Ireland.
 After returning to England the team undertook six pre-season matches, concluding with the only friendly at their Molineux home, a game against La Liga side Real Zaragoza.

 Competitive action began with a 2–1 victory at Blackburn, the same opponent that they had faced on the final day of the previous season when they narrowly avoided relegation.
 A second win arrived in their next fixture, a home game against Fulham which was played with the North Bank stand closed to spectators due to its on-going reconstruction.
 Owing to the different kick-off times of matches, for a few hours after this victory Wolves briefly sat top of the Premier League.

 An away point at Aston Villa continued their best opening to a top flight campaign in decades, but defeat at home to Tottenham halted this run.
 The team then began to drop down the table after suffering a run of six defeats in their next seven matches.
 Three points were finally gained after defeating Wigan in early November, and after two away defeats, a second successive home win was gained by beating Sunderland.